just1ncannady/AlexaInSpace2022/_sources/Unit4-Animation-Simulation-Modeling/LightsOff-Projects.rst

 			  </ul>
 			  <div><b>Language Objectives:</b>&nbspI will be able to</div>
 			  <ul>
+			  <li>discuss changes to my code will produce desired outputs in my app</li>
 			  <li>describe the design process of an app using key vocabulary such as empathize, ideate, and prototype, out loud and in writing, with the support of <a href="https://docs.google.com/presentation/d/1n-K4AQ_maHcXekzcfERQ9dxj91nqv9ytwJx4ZkAp8zw/copy" target="_blank" title="">vocabulary notes</a> from previous lessons</li>
 			  </ul>
 		</td>